robertjahn/unbreakable-pipeline-vsts/UnbreakablePipelineVSTSExtension/README.md

 - Compare Window: The window of time in minutes to compare.
 - Compare Time Shift: Used for comparetype=pull only.
 The number of minutes to shift relative to now.

-The gate also requres the following VSTS parameters that are defaulted with the correct value using references to builtin DevOps pipeline variables.

-- VSTS Plan Url
-- VSTS Project Id
-- Hub Name
-- Plan Id
-- Job Id,
-- Timeline Id,
-- Task Instance Id,
-- Authentication Token

 ## Dynatrace Push Deployment Event Task

 This extension also comes with a build and release task which sends a Deployment Event to your dynatrace tenant.
 This task should be called after deploying to an environment.
 This deployment event is used by Dynatrace in the self healing use case.